websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

-# Generating a Persistence Layer
+# Generating Model, Persistence, and Service Code

 Service Builder makes it easy to define models and generate persistence layers for them.
 You'll experience this by defining a model called `Y7G4Entry` and generating its persistence layer and services using Service Builder.
 Then you'll deploy everything to DXP and test it.